2024 Solar Incentives Guide for Eau Claire, WI - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-• Net Metering: Net metering becomes relevant once your solar panels are up and running.
-If you have a net metering agreement in place with your Eau Claire utility company, the company will subtract the value of the excess energy produced by your solar system from your utility bill each month.
-In some locations, this is a dollar-for-dollar credit, while in other places you might be refunded a percentage of the value.
+- Net Metering: Net metering becomes relevant once your solar panels are up and running.
+If you have a net metering agreement in place with your Eau Claire utility company, they will subtract the value of the excess energy your solar system produces from your utility bill each month.
+In some places, this is a dollar-for-dollar credit, while in other places you might be refunded a percentage of the value.

 Best for Leasing